shawngerrard/simplify-bash-cli-commands/README.md

 else bwu; fi
 ```

-## Step 4 - save and close the text editor
+## Step 4 - Save and close the text editor

 Within Nano, press ```CTRL+X``` to exit, and if any changes were made, you will be prompted to save the file (type "Y") and then choose the filename to save the file to.
 Press enter to save to the current file.